-Two day winter wildlife photography workshops – not private – on the Northern Range of Yellowstone.
+Two day winter wildlife watching tours, no photography instruction, on the Northern Range of Yellowstone.

 Winter is a magical time in Yellowstone, when the world has turned white and the darker animals are easier to find but not so easy to photograph.